-The Heavy cycle features the Gentle Wash System and high agitation and spin speeds.
+The Heavy cycle features high agitation and spin speeds.

-- Use 12 minutes of wash time to clean large loads of sturdily constructed fabrics that are heavily soiled. - Use 6-9 minutes of wash time to clean sturdily constructed fabrics that are lightly to moderately soiled. - Quick cycle (on some models)-Use this cycle to wash sturdily constructed fabrics that are lightly soiled.
+- Use 9-12 minutes of wash time to clean large loads of sturdily constructed fabrics that are heavily soiled. - Use 6 minutes of wash time to clean sturdily constructed fabrics that are moderately soiled.

-The Regular cycle features the Gentle Wash system and high spin speeds to shorten drying time.
+The Regular cycle features high spin speeds to shorten drying time.
 All rinses are cold.

-- Use 12 minutes of wash time to clean cotton and linen fabrics that are heavily soiled. - Use 9 minutes of wash time to clean cotton and linen fabrics that are moderately soiled. - Softwash cycle (on some models)-Use this cycle for cotton and linen fabrics that are lightly soiled.
+- Use 12 minutes of wash time to clean cotton and linen fabrics that are moderately to heavily soiled. - Use 9 minutes of wash time to clean cotton and linen fabrics that are lightly soiled.